1.2 Reasons for appealing your sentence

 - Reparation (make amends) for harm done to victims or to the community while promoting a sense of responsibility in offenders.

 If a judge ignores or puts too much emphasis on one of these principles, the appeal court may consider changing the sentence.
 However, the fact that a trial judge has made an error in applying one of the principles of sentencing doesn’t guarantee that the appeal court will change the sentence.
 You must also convince the court that the error had an impact on the sentence the judge decided to impose.

 Examples of a judge not properly applying the principles of sentencing would include the following:

 - If an offender’s addiction to drugs has no connection to the act of committing the offence, but the judge increases the sentence to make sure the offender has enough time to complete a drug treatment program in jail.

 - If the judge says he or she isn’t concerned about the rehabilitation of a 21-year-old offender and imposes a sentence of two years for automobile theft when a community-based sentence may be more appropriate.

-You can find other examples of errors in how judges have applied the principles of sentencing in Martin’s Annual Criminal Code under section 687, which describes the appeal court’s powers on a sentence appeal, and under sections 718, 718.1 and 718.2, which describes the principles of sentencing.
+You can find other examples of errors in how judges have applied the principles of sentencing in Martin’s Annual Criminal Code under section 687, which describes the appeal court’s powers on a sentence appeal, and under sections 718, 718.1 and 718.2, which describe the principles of sentencing.
 You can also find examples in the law reports Canadian Criminal Cases and Criminal Reports, and in BC Decisions.

 A useful textbook is Sentencing by Clayton C. Ruby et al., available in some public libraries.
 It contains information about sentence lengths in Canada.
 You can also find legal information at the website of the Canadian Legal Information Institute.
 The decisions of the Supreme Court of Canada can help you understand the principles of sentencing.